jalik/js-form-parser/README.md

 }
 ```

-## Using a custom clean function
+## Filtering returned fields

-All string values can be cleaned using the `cleanFunction(value, name, field)` option in the `parseForm()` function.
-The clean function will be called with any value that is a string of length > 0.
+You can get only the fields you want with `filterFunction(field)` option in the `parseForm()` method.
+The filter function will be called with all fields and must return `true` to return the field.

 ```js
 const FormUtils = require("jk-form-parser");